k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/11_table_pop_exercises.md

 2. Click **Debug** and select **Instance 82** from the Instances List.
 3. Click **Execute Debug** or **Debug Record**.

-`Question: What is the BALANCE_ID for the first record?
-Answer:2322`
+`Question: What is the BALANCE_ID for the first record?`